-Income taxes increased to 35.5% of pre-tax earnings, up from 32.5% of pre-tax earnings in the prior-year quarter.
-The effective tax rate increase is due primarily to a change in the mix of pre-tax income by market.
+Income taxes increased to 35.5% of pre-tax earnings, up from 34.6% of pre-tax earnings in the prior-year quarter.
+The effective tax rate increase is due primarily to a change in mix of pre-tax income to markets with higher tax rates.